 What are the advantages of open banking?

 Open banking has so many advantages that it provides to the entire financial service ecosystem.
-The opportunities it offers to all parties involving (the bank, the third party providers and the customers) is enormous.
+The opportunities it offers to all parties involved (the bank, the third-party providers, and the customers) are enormous.

-Here are few advantages of open banking Fintech in Nigeria:
+Here are a few advantages of open banking Fintech in Nigeria:

 - Financial inclusion